websharpstudios/web-sharp-site/_portfolio/fisher-investments-implementing-dynamics.md

 ---
 title: "Fisher Investments - E-Sign helps firm reach milestone of 100k Client "
 excerpt: "When systems work smoothly and reduce onboarding time, less grunt work for employees, fewer hang ups in signing new clients.
-This is how you measure success."
+This is how we measure success."
 header:
   image: /assets/images/unsplash-gallery-image-3.jpg
   teaser: assets/images/unsplash-gallery-image-3-th.jpg